winverse/fx-js/README.md

 ```

 # Concurrency
-- `C` functions can be concurrency.
+- `C` functions can be evaluated concurrency.
 - `C` is namespace for concurrency functions

 ```javascript